Ranaranga: Plot

-After serving 12 years in a juvenile home, Anand goes to meet his grandfather, Shanthamurthy only to learn that he has gone to attend a felicitation ceremony.
+After serving 12 years in a juvenile home, Anand goes to meet his grandfather, Shanthamurthy who has gone to attend a felicitation ceremony.
 While travelling to the place, Anand witnesses a young girl jump to death in order to protect herself from a gang of four savages.
 While chasing them, he finds his terribly injured grandfather, who was thrashed by them while trying to save that girl.
-He takes his grandfather to the nearby nursing home where the doctor refuses to treat him since it is a Criminal case and instead asks him to consult a government hospital.
-With no time, He requests the doctor to drop them there.
+He takes his grandfather to the nearby nursing home where the doctor refuses to treat him since it is a criminal case and instead asks him to consult a government hospital.
+With no time to spare, he requests the doctor to drop them there.
 When the latter refuses, Anand forcefully takes the car's key from him.
 After admitting his grandfather, he travels to the nearby blood bank.
-En route to the hospital.
-He is intercepted by police officers, who arrest Anand for stealing the car only for him to hold the Inspector at point blank where he force him to take him to the hospital where he hand over the bottles containing the required blood.
+En route to the hospital, he is intercepted by police officers, who arrest Anand for stealing the car only for him to hold the Inspector at point blank where he forces him to take him to the hospital to hand over the bottles containing the required blood.
 He is then arrested and subsequently produced to the court, where he convinces the judge of his predicament and gets freed.